 (1) The national significance of the proposed project.
-(10 points)
+(5 points)

-(2) The potential contribution of the proposed project to increased knowledge or understanding of educational problems, issues, or effective strategies.
+(2) The extent to which the proposed project involves the development or demonstration of promising new strategies that build on, or are alternatives to, existing strategies.
+(5 points) (3) The potential contribution of the proposed project to increased knowledge or understanding of educational problems, issues, or effective strategies.
 (5 points)

-B. Strategy to Scale (up to 20 points).
+B. Strategy to Scale (up to 35 points).
 The Secretary considers the applicant's strategy to scale the proposed project.
 In determining the applicant's capacity to scale the proposed project, the Secretary considers the following factors:

 (1) The extent to which the applicant identifies a specific strategy or strategies that address a particular barrier or barriers that prevented the applicant, in the past, from reaching the level of scale that is proposed in the application.
-(15 points)
+(10 points)